BernardoBrogi/Project-Laboratory/README.md

 ```
 Which will give the list of devices connected to the port.
 Check which is the port connected to the haptic device.

-SUppose this corresponds to your device
+Suppose this corresponds to your device
 ```
 /dev/bus/usb/003
 crw-rw-r-- 1 root root 189, 263  1월 10 15:42 008